Strong-naming an assembly creates a unique identity for the assembly, and can prevent assembly conflicts.

 You do not want to negatively affect performance of apps using your assembly, so you want the assembly to be domain neutral.
 This requires strong-naming because a domain-neutral assembly must be installed in the global assembly cache.

-If you are an open-source developer and you want the identity benefits of a strong-named assembly, consider checking in the private key associated with an assembly into your source control system.
+If you are an open-source developer and you want the identity benefits of a strong-named assembly, consider checking in the private key associated with an assembly to your source control system.